Mount Sinai Adolescent Health Center

 - NY 10128

 The Mount Sinai Adolescent Health Center (MSAHC) is the seat of the Division of Adolescent Medicine of the Department of Pediatrics at the Mount Sinai School of Medicine in New York City.
 The MSAHC is a freestanding outpatient facility, which provides confidential, comprehensive, medical, mental health, dental, optical, health education and wellness services to young people ages 10-24.
 The MSAHC was the first healthcare service in New York State created specifically to serve adolescents.
-Over the past 42 years, it has offered comprehensive care to adolescents throughout the city.
+Over the past 50 years, we have offered comprehensive care to adolescents throughout the city.
 Today, the MSAHC stands as the largest program of its kind in the country and is recognized as a successful model for other adolescent-targeted healthcare efforts around the world.
 The MSAHC sees approximately 11,000 adolescents each year and provides mental health services to about 1,000 adolescents each year.
-All of the services at the MSAHC are confidential, do not require parental consent (although family involvement is encouraged) and are provided regardless of ability to pay.
+All of the services at the MSAHC are confidential, do not require parental consent (although family involvement is encouraged), and are provided regardless of ability to pay.
 In addition, the MSAHC serves as a training site for psychology interns and externs, medical residents, adolescent medicine fellows, psychiatry fellows, social work interns and legal interns.

 Start Date: July 1